-LETTERS TO MARIE My beloved Marie, Let me tell you about my daddy, your great-grandpa.
-There are so many stories, happy ones and sad ones.
-But today, let me share this one with you, when I asked him to help me hang my huge mirror: I hear my parent’s car and see my father pulling … Continue reading The Mirror
+LETTERS TO MARIE My beloved Marie, Today, I want to tell you about my daddy, your great-grandpa.
+There are so many stories, happy ones and sad ones, but I’d love to share this one with you, when I asked him to help me hang up my huge mirror: I hear my parent’s car and see … Continue reading The Mirror

 The taste of German bread...